Trump agrees to keep U.S. troops in Syria for undetermined time to defeat ISIS

 Mattis told the president the Pentagon was already reducing the number of U.S. forces and would continue to do so, though he did not give the president a set timeframe for the end of the U.S. mission in Syria, the official said.
 The official said Trump "wasn’t thrilled about that either," but agreed to give the effort more time.

-"The president made his displeasure clear about any kind of long-term presence in Syria," the official said.
+"The president made his displeasure clear about any kind of long-term presence in Syria," the official said, adding that Trump said he wants other countries in the region to help fund the country's reconstruction.

+The U.S. has around 2,000 forces on the ground fighting the terrorist group.

-Tuesday’s meeting followed a scramble by Trump’s national security advisers to address his recent threat to pull out all U.S. forces in Syria.
+Tuesday’s meeting followed a scramble by Trump’s national security aides to address his recent threat to pull out all U.S. forces in Syria.

+Earlier Tuesday, Trump said he wanted to get out of Syria and bring U.S. troops back home — only moments after his top advisers said publicly that the fight against ISIS was not finished.

+"I want to get back, I want to rebuild our nation," Trump said, reiterating comments about withdrawal that he made last week.
+"It's time.
+We were very successful against ISIS; we'll be successful against anybody militarily, but sometimes it's time to come back home.
+And we're thinking about that very seriously."